usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 typedef f := gf[2 ** 8] over $ ** 8 + $ ** 4 + $ ** 3 + $ + 1
 ```

-AES's Mixcolumn can then be written in a more mathematical way in CAO
+AES's Mixcolumn can then be written at a higher level in CAO than in
-than in Usuba: while the latter required the programmer to manually
-provide equations, the former allows the use of arithmetic operators
-to compute in GF(2<sup>8</sup>).
+Usuba, allowing the programming to dirrectly appeal to operators in
+GF(2<sup>8</sup>), which are missing from Usuba.

 To support public-key cryptography, CAO also provides conditionals in
 the language.
 However, to prevent timing attacks, variables can be
-annotated with `secret`: the compiler will emit an error if a
+annotated as being `secret`: the compiler will emit an error if a
-conditional branch is done on a `secret` value.
-Such a mechanism is
+conditional depends on a `secret` value.
+Such a mechanism is not
-not needed in Usuba, where branches on non-static values cannot be
+needed in Usuba, where conditionals on non-static values cannot be
 expressed at all.

 Because of the exotic types introduced when dealing with public-key